 Pursuant to the Reincorporation, Kartoon-DE will assume all of Kartoon-NV's obligations related to convertible equity securities and other rights to purchase Kartoon-NV Common Stock.
 Kartoon-NV's outstanding convertible and exercisable securities consist of warrants and options to purchase Kartoon-NV Common Stock.
 Each outstanding warrant and option to purchase shares of Kartoon-NV Common Stock will be converted into a warrant and option to purchase a number of shares of Kartoon-DE Common Stock on the same terms and conditions as in effect immediately prior to the Reincorporation.
 In addition, we have granted RSUs under the 2015 Plan and the 2020 Plan.
-Each RSU that entitles the holder to shares of Kartoon-NV Common Stock will be converted into a restricted stock unit that entitles the holder to shares of Kartoon-DE Common Stock on the same terms and conditions as in effect immediately prior to the Reincorporation.
+Each RSU that entitles the holder to shares of Kartoon-DE Common Stock on the same terms and conditions as in effect immediately prior to the Reincorporation.